-We’ll cover common causes, how long it takes to heal, how to prevent it, and treatment options along with plenty of helpful tips along the way.
+We’ll cover common causes and how long it takes to heal.
+Even better, we’ll cover how to prevent it, and treatment options.
+Plenty of other helpful tips are thrown in.

-By the end, you’ll know exactly what you need to do to keep your Achilles tendon feeling nice and comfortable.
+By the end, you’ll know exactly what you need to do to keep your Achilles tendon feeling nice and healthy.

 What is Achilles Tendonitis?

-Let’s start with a basic definition.
-Achilles tendonitis is also called tendonitis of the heel, Achilles tendinopathy, tendinitis, or tendinosis.
+Let’s start with all the names.
+Achilles tendonitis also goes by tendonitis of the heel, Achilles tendinopathy, tendinitis, or tendinosis.
 No matter what name you use, it is an injury of the Achilles tendon, which connects the calf muscle to the heel bone.

-The Achilles tendon becomes inflamed, which causes pain and swelling symptoms.
-Achilles tendonitis is very common among runners and middle-aged people who only exercise on the weekends.
+The tendon becomes inflamed, which causes pain and swelling symptoms.
+Achilles tendonitis is very common among runners and middle-aged folks who only exercise on the weekends.

 What are Common Causes of Achilles Tendonitis?

-Achilles tendonitis occurs from repetitive or intense strain on the tendon, the band of tissue that connects your calf muscles to your heel bone.
+Achilles tendonitis occurs from repetitive or intense strain on the tendon.
+This band of tissue connects your calf muscles to your heel bone.
 The Achilles tendon is used when you walk, run, jump, or push up on your toes.

 Typically, Achilles tendonitis occurs because of overuse, which is often sports-related.
-If you run every day hard, it is going to put a lot of stress on your Achilles tendon.
-It can also be due to degeneration, or wearing down with age and time.
+If you run hard every day, it is going to put a lot of stress on this tendon.
+The condition can also develop due to degeneration, or wearing down with age and time.

 How Long Does Achilles Tendonitis Take to Heal?

-Honestly, it depends on how quickly you dealt with the issue when it first appeared.
-You need to rest and recover to allow Achilles tendonitis to heal, which can sometimes take as long as four to six weeks if you waited until the pain was acute.
+Honestly, it depends on how quickly you deal with the issue when it first appears.
+You need to rest and recover to allow Achilles tendonitis to heal.
+Tendonitis is never a quick fix.
+Sometimes, it can take as long as four to six weeks if you waited until the pain was acute.